• Skip to main content

 Make sure your actions line up with your goals

-Once you know what’s really motivating you, you can hone in on it and make sure what you’re doing is leading you closer.
+Once you know what’s really motivating you, you can focus on it and make sure what you’re doing is leading you closer.
 You might even think of other ways of accomplishing your goal that don’t involve the standard “script” of traditional publication or bestsellerdom.

 If you want to use your book to connect with more people, maybe you can get there by being more involved in your writing community.
 If you want your book to make you money, you can start operating with a clearer business mindset.
 If you want validation, you can think of who you want to get it from and how you can get those people to read your book.